I swear this is the last long post I plan to do for quite awhile. But this issue is why I did the other two epic posts. And it ran long.

 The thing is, this line of thinking is based in fear.
 Fear of being sick.
 Fear of loved ones getting sick.
 Fear of all things so purely random and uncontrollable.

-The point is, these things only happen to special people who can deal with this sort of thing.
-Since they know deep down that they can’t, they’re safe.
+If they can just believe that things only happen to people who can deal with this sort of thing, then they’re safe.
+Because they don’t believe they could.

 Again, I hope the people who said this in my previous posts won’t take this personally.
 It came from a good place, and as already mentioned, I used to do it too.